EnterpriseDB/barman/new_docs/user_guide/pre_requisites.rst

     archive_command = 'rsync -a %p barman@backup:INCOMING_WALS_DIRECTORY/%f'

 Be sure to replace the ``INCOMING_WALS_DIRECTORY`` placeholder with the actual path retrieved from the previous command.
-After making these changes, restart the PostgreSQL server.
+After making these changes, restart the Postgres server.

 For added security in the ``archive_command`` process, consider implementing stricter